simo-91/CalNetExploreR/README.md

 **Full Analysis Pipeline Execution (`full_pipeline`)** - Execute the entire analysis workflow with a single function, streamlining the process from raw data to results, including normalization, binarization, network construction, and feature extraction.

-For more information, please refer to the manual (CalNetExploreR.pdf)
+For more information, please refer to the manual (CalNetExploreR.pdf) and its reference paper: https://doi.org/10.1186/s12859-025-06206-0

 ## License